11 Reasons the USA & the World Will End Within the Next 100 Years

 • Pollution

 Science leads to existential risk.
-It’s not that science is bad or useless–on the contrary, but as power of our tools grow it makes us more risky to ourselves, especially by any who use it to increase their power, status, fame, recognition, or control over others, which seems like a large percentage of the population.
+It’s not that science is bad or useless–on the contrary, but as the power of our tools grows it makes us more risky to ourselves, especially by any who use it to increase their power, status, fame, recognition, or control over others, which seems like a large percentage of the population.
+Although science tends to get better with time, the human mind probably has not changed much in the last few thousand years.

 I will do a write-up at some point, but so far, most evidence clearly shows a real decline.
 Not surprisingly we would expect to see a decline in traditional systems that teach moral behavior, such as religion, which is usually perfectly aligned with materialism/wealth.